iobroker-community-adapters/ioBroker.shelly/README.md

 ## Changelog

 ### 0.1.0 (20.09.2018)
 * First Version.
-Supported are all Shelly switches like Shelly 1, Shelly 2, Shelly 4 and the power socket.
+Supports all Shelly switches like Shelly 1, Shelly 2, Shelly 4 and the power sockets.

 ## License